 We all have a certain brand affiliation.
 Depending upon previous experiences or from word of praises from your friends and families some brands may appeal to you more than others.

-If you are a fan of Dell and are a professional working in the field of photography or designing, then you can most certainly find some excellent monitors from this brand.
+If you are a fan of Dell and are a professional working in the field of photography, designing, or taking photography classes then you can most certainly find some excellent monitors from this brand.

 This article will thus be dedicated to the best Dell monitors for photo editing.